k-purge/cabal-town-client/README.md

 ### What is the reward for the final winners?

-**On top of** being part of a close community, you will also earn 25% of the fees generated via trading the token.
+**On top of** being part of a close community, you will also earn addtional fees generated via trading the token.

 ### What happens at the end of the game?